ThinkbotsAreFree/Birdy/README.md

 ```
 Now `x` contains the value `my new name is longer`.

-There's also a powerful command that lets you execute a value, as if it was a fragment of code.
+There's also a powerful command that lets you **execute a value**, as if it was a fragment of code.
 For example, say a variable `y` contains `@ user > my dog likes`.
 ```
 €y my cat
 ```
 This would choose `user` as emission channel and send the message `my dog likes my cat`.
+Executing values can contain executing values.

 Variables can be tested by conditionals just like the received message.
 ```